-Most business owners can tell you if they have a profit and if there is money in the bank account.
-While these are important to know, most business owners don’t have a firm grasp of the important numbers they need to know and how to use those numbers to improve the value of their business and prepare the business for sale.
+Most business owners can tell you if they are making a profit and if there is money in the bank account.
+While these are important to know, most business owners do not have a firm grasp of the important numbers they need to know and how to use those numbers to grow their business.

-Having a general understanding of a few critical metrics can be a valuable performance tool and aid you in improving the value of the business.
-Such metrics as growth rate of cash flow, working capital baseline requirements, and being able to identify the sources of gross revenue can alert you to problems and opportunities impacting the value of your business.
-Once you know what affects the metrics, you will gain an understanding of how you can affect change in your business and have a positive impact on growth.
+Having a general understanding of a few critical numbers can be a valuable performance tool and aid you in improving the value and performance of the business.
+Critical numbers such as projected cash flow, working capital baseline requirements, and being able to identify the sources of gross revenue can alert you to problems and opportunities impacting your business.
+Once you know what affects these numbers, you will gain an understanding of how you can affect change in your business and have a positive impact on growth.

 When I met Mary, she wanted to sell her business but didn’t know what it was worth.
-Mary had no problem finding and acquiring new customers.
-They were the market leader in their industry and geographic market.
+Mary had no problem getting new customers.
+They were the market leader in their geographic market.
 When asked some basic questions, she could tell you how much money the business had made this year, how much cash was in the bank, and the bills were paid.
-The business appeared in good shape, in her mind, and she could not tell me why the business was not growing revenues year over year (was stagnant).
+The business appeared in good shape, in her mind, but she couldn’t tell me why the business was stagnant.
 After asking her a few specific questions, she realized she was not looking at the business from the correct perspective.
 What she needed was the ability to look at the business as someone from the outside.
-She needed to be more aware of the what the business was doing.
+She needed to be more aware of what the business was doing.
 Specifically, how it was positioned in the industry, a way to monitor key elements, and a plan for future growth.
 In just our first session, Mary was armed with knowing the proper metrics, what affected them, and how to change them.
-She could now make a positive impact to the value of her business.
+She could now make a positive impact on her business.
 Having this knowledge, she was able to increase the bottom line by an additional $53,000 and added an additional $237,000 of gross revenue in less than one year.
-Mary was shocked that she could create such a change in a short time that, Mary decided not to sell the business.
+Mary was so shocked that she could create such a change in a short time that she decided not to sell the business.
 She was looking forward to the future of her business and set a goal of reaching a value of $2 million in the next three years.
-It has now been three years.
+Three years have come and gone.
 With my help Mary exceeded her goal - the business is now worth $2.3 million.
 Just over a 27% increase in value.

 Mary has expressed how much fun the past three years have been and is now ready to sell her business.

 This causes you, the business owner, to get in the way of your own business.
-It is difficult to grow your business and impossible to sell your business if...
+Without realizing it, you prevent the business from being able to implement sustainable change.

-When I met Murl, his business was generating close to $2 million in gross revenue.
+When I met John, his business was generating close to $2 million in gross revenue.
 That was the problem.
-The business had experienced zero sales growth for the last 3 years.
-Combine the zero sales growth with the fact that Murl was the entire sales team, relates to a subpar sales price.
-Murl was frustrated, as he considered himself a good sales person.
-In my conversation with Murl, it was discovered he was the sole sales person and performed much of the quoting.
-In addition, he had people on staff who could also do sales and quoting.
-Once Murl understood he was the business and he was what was holding it back, he made a few changes.
-We helped Murl identify which members of his staff had the skills to generate sales.
+The business had experienced zero sales growth for the last three years.
+John was frustrated, because he considered himself a good salesperson.
+In my conversation with John, I discovered he was the only salesperson and did much of the quoting.
+In addition, he had people on staff that could also do sales and quoting.
+Once John understood he was the business and he was what was holding it back, he made a few changes.
+We helped John identify which members of his staff had the skills to generate sales.
 With this information and our help, he reorganized the business tree, reassigned duties, evaluated pricing and product offering, and documented systems.
-With these changes in place, he was able to refocus his attention in the business.
+With these changes in place, he was able to focus his attention on the business.
 In eight weeks, he was on track to break $2 million dollars in gross revenue.
 In the first full year after implementing the changes, the business generated $3 million in gross revenue.
 In the second year, the business finished just under $4 million.
-By the time Murl’s business was sold, he was doing just over $6 million in gross sales and he had shifted all sales and quoting to his sales team.
-If we had sold Murl’s business without making any changes, it would have sold for $800,000.
+By the time John sold his business, he was doing just over $6 million in gross sales and he had shifted all sales and quoting to his sales team.
+Without making any changes, we estimate John’s business would have sold for about $800,000.
 With the changes and allowing enough time for the changes to be reflected in the financials, it sold for $4.3 million.
-Just removing Murl as the sole sales member, and not factoring in the increase in sales, the value increased by $400,000 to $1.2 million.
+Even one small change by removing John as the sole sales member increased the value of the business by $400,000 to $1.2 million.

-Changes to the organizational tree, reassigning duties, reviewing pricing and product offering, and documenting systems, allowed Murl to direct his skills, talents, and knowledge where they were better utilized.
-Sales was no longer dependent on Murl and his capacity as an individual.
+Changes to the organizational tree, reassigning duties, reviewing pricing and product offering, and documenting systems, allowed John to direct his skills, talents, and knowledge where they were better utilized.
+Sales were no longer dependent on John and his capacity as an individual.
 Sales began to increase, and he had a business he could cash out of at any time simply due to the business’s, his, and his employee’s capability of implementing sustainable change.

-If you found something useful in this post, let me know by leaving a comment.
-I’m genuinely curious and will reply to every comment below.
+If you found something useful in this post, let me know by leaving a comment via our contact form.
+I’m genuinely curious and will reply to every comment.